ColinHuart/IntegrationDay2/README.md

 # IntegrationDay2
-Secund day of doing integration at becode
+Second day of doing integration at becode